adamburgess/clean-css-online/README.md

 jspm bundle-sfx lib/worker build-worker.js
 ````
 and then use your favorite local http server (e.g. npm:live-server) to serve index-dev.html

-due to web workers being annoying, you'll have to re-build the bundle after changing anything that the worker uses.
+due to the web worker API being finicky, you'll have to re-build the worker bundle to test with the worker.

 or, if you want to compile everything to load fast:
 ````